Second law of thermodynamics: Planck's principle

-The internal energy of a closed system is increased by an adiabatic process, throughout the duration of which, the volume of the system remains constant.

 This formulation does not mention heat and does not mention temperature, nor even entropy, and does not necessarily implicitly rely on those concepts, but it implies the content of the second law.
 A closely related statement is that "Frictional pressure never does positive work."
 Planck wrote: "The production of heat by friction is irreversible."

 Not mentioning entropy, this principle of Planck is stated in physical terms.
 It is very closely related to the Kelvin statement given just above.
 It is relevant that for a system at constant volume and mole numbers, the entropy is a monotonic function of the internal energy.
 Nevertheless, this principle of Planck is not actually Planck's preferred statement of the second law, which is quoted above, in a previous sub-section of the present section of this present article, and relies on the concept of entropy.

-A statement that in a sense is complementary to Planck's principle is made by Borgnakke and Sonntag.
+A statement that in a sense is complementary to Planck's principle is made by Claus Borgnakke and Richard E. Sonntag.
 They do not offer it as a full statement of the second law: